 I love using this Behr Paint and Primer Stain-Blocking Paint.
 It comes off really nicely when sanded.

-You will take your sand paper (I used a higher grit so that it was a gentle sanding) and slowly rub where you put the Vaseline.
+You will take your sand paper (I used a higher grit so that it was a gentle sanding) and slowly rub where you put the Petroleum Jelly.
 It will come off pretty easy.
 Sand harder for more weathered look.